rcaneill/NEMO-installs/Tetralith/NEMO/README.md

-1. Copy the arch files from *NEMO/arch/* for Tetralith into the arch/ folder (git clone this repository and then copy or use wget to just downlod the arch files).
+1. Copy the arch files from *NEMO/arch/* for Tetralith into the arch/ folder (git clone this repository and then copy or use wget to just download the arch files).
 2. Replace the libraries lines according to your system in *arch-X64_TETRALITH.fcm*